CalebBell/fluids/docs/tutorial.rst

 desired string in the `actual source code of fluids <https://github.com/CalebBell/fluids/blob/master/fluids/friction.py#L2766>`_.

-There is one more way of obtaining the roughness of a clean pipe, developed by Farshad and Rieke (2006).
+There is one more way of obtaining the roughness of a clean pipe, developed by Farshad and Rieke (2006) :py:func:`~.roughness_Farshad`.
 It has been established that in commercial pipe, the larger the diameter, the larger the roughness.

 >>> roughness_Farshad('Carbon steel, bare', D=0.05)
 3.529128126365038e-05